 After finally got back on track, we came to a goofy room where Deepground trapped us on a causeway, then ambushed us, and then happily freed us from the causeway after murdering them!
 We made our way from there to a more traditional elevator, where Vincent took his time waiting to flashback to his life as a Turk.
 This is getting a little redundant after the Lost Episode, but I suppose DoC itself can’t be blamed for that.
 He remembers the first day he met Lucrecia, and her strange reaction to seeing him: she became startled, and then said, “Why would they send his…?”

 After this flashback, the game abruptly cut to Cait Sith falling out of the sky and screaming.
-It turned out that Reeve had sent Cait Sith into Deepground’s headquarters, a place plastered with Shinra logos (considering that Deepground’s HQ is under the Shinra Building, and Cait Sith was just seen heading across the ocean in the Lost Episode, we’ll definitely have to assume this is a different robot puppet).
+It turned out that Reeve had sent Cait Sith into Deepground’s headquarters, a place plastered with Shinra logos.
+Considering that Deepground’s HQ is under the Shinra Building, and Cait Sith was just seen heading across the ocean in the Lost Episode, we’ll definitely have to assume this is a different robot puppet than the one that was piloting the submarine.
 To our surprise, Cait Sith was under our control!
 He was basically only capable of moving about and using a weak scratch attack, so we were disappointed but not particularly surprised to learn that his gameplay would be all stealth.
 Goodie.
 We later discovered that DoC had a strange idea of “stealth,” since it involved rolling explosive barrels at soldiers and murdering them.
 “No sir, no one snuck in today.
 Though Steve did explode.”

 After this interlude, we returned to Vincent, who was now inside the Shinra manor proper, specifically in the laboratory basement.
 After restocking at a jukebox (you remember the jukebox and elevator that have always been in the Shinra manor basement, right?)
 Vincent found himself in the old library, which was apparently fully intact.
 Wait, are you serious?
 The WRO’s first act wasn’t to confiscate this world-destroying information and equipment information years ago?